gbrlambais/gbrlambais.github.io/_pages/projects.md

 ##### Work in progress

+Geography, slavery, and income in Brazilian municipalities in the 1870s: a spatial equilibrium approach. (with Eustáquio Reis).

 Who ensures free and fair elections?
-Judicial Bias in Brazilian Electoral Courts. (with Moya Chin and Henrik Sigstad).
+Judicial bias in Brazilian electoral courts. (with Moya Chin and Henrik Sigstad).

 The long-run effects of the Underground Railroad. (with Felipe Valencia).